aparkening/visit-more-parks-frontend/README.md

 Browse, create, and edit events and parks!

 - Log in with your Google account to see upcoming events and nearby parks.
-Google Calendar events need a location in the format <city>, <state> to get matched with parks.
+Google Calendar events need a location in the format `city, state` to get matched with parks.
 - Navigate to 'Parks' to browse all United States National Parks.